dotnet/machinelearning/docs/code/MlNetCookBook.md

         Features: r.SepalLength.ConcatWith(r.SepalWidth, r.PetalLength, r.PetalWidth)));

 // Now, at the time of writing, there is no static pipeline for OVA (one-versus-all).
 So, let's
-// append the OVA learner to the dynamic pipeline.
+// append the OVA learner to the pipeline.
 IEstimator<ITransformer> dynamicPipe = learningPipeline.AsDynamic;

 // Create a binary classification trainer.